stanford-web-security/assign1/exercises/03/problem.md

 Your competitor realizes that you've found a way around their hotfix.
 They quickly jump into action and make another change to defend against your last attack.

 They don't have good engineering practices, so they deploy their fix straight to production without a code review.
 You should teach them a lesson that they won't soon forget.
-Hack them so good that they're sent back to pre-seed stage!
+Hack them so thoroughly that they're sent back to pre-seed stage!

 ```js
 router.get('/search', async (req, res) => {